Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 • No saltwater pool coverage

-First American Home Warranty stands out for homeowners with secondary pools or spas, as it will cover multiple pool systems under an add-on plan.
-Cinch Home Services is notable for covering rust, corrosion, and sediment damage — failures that most competitors exclude — and backs repairs with a 180-day workmanship guarantee.
+First American Home Warranty stands out for homeowners with secondary pools or spas, listing covered items like filters, valves, pumps, timers, and circuit boards under its add-on plan.
+Cinch Home Services is notable for covering rust, corrosion, and sediment damage, failures that most competitors exclude, and backs repairs with a 180-day workmanship guarantee.

 For saltwater pool owners, Liberty Home Guard is currently the most accessible option, offering a dedicated saltwater pool warranty as a standalone add-on.
-The $500 cap is significantly lower than freshwater pool plans, but it's better than paying out-of-pocket for a salt chlorine generator replacement, which can cost $700–$2,000.
+The $500 cap is significantly lower than freshwater pool plans, but it is better than paying out-of-pocket for a salt chlorine generator replacement, which can cost $700 to $2,000.

 Compare Home Warranty Options in Ohio